recloudstream/csdocs/devs/create-your-own-providers.md

         }
         val plot = details.select("div.description").text().replace("Overview:", "").trim()

+        // This is required to know which sort of LoadResponse to return.
-        val isMovie = url.contains("/movie/")
+        // If the page is a movie it needs different metadata and will be displayed differently val isMovie = url.contains("/movie/")

+        // This is just for fetching the episodes later
         // https://sflix.to/movie/free-never-say-never-again-hd-18317 -> 18317
         val idRegex = Regex(""".*-(\d+)""")
         val dataId = details.attr("data-id")